qishao-chalmers/qishao-notes/docs/10.mix/assignment_qishao.md

 I have been working in industry for years, using these simulators.
 Similar to methods mentioned in the lectures, we use regression test, combining both unit test and benchmark test to check whether added function is correct.
 Our team manager also make the rule that *if someone modify the code that slow down the runtime of simulator, he has to buy coffee for everyone in the team*.
 It is a soft way to prevent programmer from adding low-performance code.

 We also follow the Google's C++ programming style guideline.
-But

 ## Robert's Lecture and My Research & Work Experience